suryajeetlondhe/flutter_interview_questions/README.md

 complex collections like List, Set, and Map, ensuring proper data handling for each situation."

 ---

-140) 🔹What is the is and is!
+140🔹What is the is and is!
 Type Test Operator?
+---
 In Dart, the is and is! operators are used to check the type of an object at runtime.
+The is
-The is operator checks if an object is of a certain type, while the is! operator checks if an object is not of a certain type.
+     operator checks if an object is of a certain type, while the is! operator checks if an object is not of a certain type.